“Hirsutism | Superfluous Hair Growth” is a brief overview.

-Problematic Hair Growth
+Hirsutism | Problematic Hair Growth

-Is My Condition Hirsutism?
+Is My Condition Hirsutism?| Find Out.

-If the condition is caused by a hormonal imbalance, your endocrinologist will advise you about the necessary treatment.
-You will be in a better position to know when to focus on treating the outward appearance.
-And also which method best suits you.
+This way, you’ll be in a better position to know when to focus on treating the outward appearance.
+You will also know which method best suits you.

 Superfluous hair growth may occur during pregnancy, menstruation, puberty and menopause.
 These cases are not considered to be hirsutism.
 Things get back to normal once these occurrences have passed.

-Live With Or Without the Outward Appearance
+Live With… | Or Without the Outward Appearance.

-This is a stress point for others which can lead to other health issues, insecurity complexes, and antisocial behaviors.
+This is a stress point for others which can lead to health issues, insecurity complexes, and antisocial behaviors.
 The best way to make a decision is to be informed.

 There may not be a universally agreed on cure for hirsutism; however, there is no shortage of recommendations to alleviate the condition.

 Results are not usually apparent and may take several treatments before it is evident that a solution is found.

 People who care about you may get involved in helping you to find a solution.
 Be open minded.
 This is beneficial and may have a positive end result.

-Treat That Stubborn Hair
+Treat That Stubborn Hair. | Hirsutism.

 Some methods are temporary and may not be expensive such as shaving.
 Hair will grow back more quickly but is less stimulating.
 Hair is cut off at whatever point it protrudes above the surface of the skin.

-Hair is tapered, thicker at the root and pointed at the end.
+The structure of hair is tapered, thicker at the root and pointed at the end.
 When hair that has been shaved continues to push through the skin, it would have already lost the tapered tip.

 Some methods, though very common, may enhance the problem.
 These tend to stimulate the blood flow which supplies nourishment to hair follicles.

 Naturally, the permanent or long-term treatment methods will be more expensive initially.
 Decide what is right for you and get started.

-Stay on Course – Finish the Race!
+Stay on Course. | Finish the Race!

-So, here’s the thing: You now have a better understanding of what hirsutism is, in short superfluous hair growth caused by hormonal imbalance.
+So, here’s the thing: You now have a better understanding of what hirsutism is.
+Simply put, it’s superfluous hair growth caused by hormonal imbalance.

+You or someone you know may experience symptoms.
 Have an endocrinologist diagnose the condition.
 Get the necessary medical and “cosmetic” treatment.
-Some considerations in treating symptoms are:

-- Permanent or temporary results
+- Are these permanent or temporary results?

 There is a vast amount of information on the subject and related matter.
-This is only an introduction especially for those who are at a loss and need to be pointed in the right direction.
+This is only an introduction, especially for those who are at a loss and need to be pointed in the right direction.

 This site is primarily about problematic hair growth.
 Feel free to leave your questions and comments below.
 I will do my best to address them.